truera/trulens/docs/trulens_eval/getting_started/core_concepts/index.md

   is said to be `Zero Shot`.

 - `Language Model`.
-A model whose tasks is to model text distributions typically in the form of predicting token distributions for text that follows some given input prefix text.
+A model whose tasks is to model text distributions typically in the form of predicting token distributions for text that follows the given prefix.
+Propriety models usually do not give users access to token distributions and instead `Complete` a piece of input text via multiple token predictions and methods such as beam search.

 - `LLM`, `Large Language Model` (see `Language Model`).
 The `Component` of an `Application` that performs `Completion`.
 LLM's are usually trained on a large